 If you can add time to your break, consider taking a trip to Sintra.
 Key attractions include the hilltop Pena National Palace, the historic Castle of the Moors and Sintra National Palace.

-Stuart Forster, the author of this article, is based in the north-east of England.
-Stuart is available for freelance commissions.
+Stuart Forster, the author of this article, is based in the northeast of England.
+Stuart has lived in Lisbon and is available for freelance commissions.
 Feel free to make contact via this website or by calling +44 (0) 7947 587136.

 Photographs illustrating this post are by Why Eye Photography.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.
 If you’d like to sponsor a post on Go Eat Do please get in touch.